 If all or any portion of the director or assistant director’s decision is not agreed to, the student has the right to appeal the decision to the chief officer of instruction.
 The decision of the chief officer of instruction shall be final.

 A dismissed student is eligible to be readmitted upon proper application for readmission.
 However, the director or assistant director may consider the student’s prior disciplinary and incident record in determining whether to grant a student’s request for readmission.

 Notification of Policy

-BIS Student Behavior Code
+WED Student Behavior Code

 The following behaviors at the technology center, while in technology center vehicles or going to or from or attending technology center events will result in disciplinary action, including the possibility of dismissal:

 2. Altering or attempting to alter another individual’s food or beverage